Taiseki-ji: Gohōzō and Hōanden

 The Gohōzō (御宝蔵) ("Treasure House") houses various religious scrolls and paintings, and other religious and historical records, relics, and artifacts.
 It possesses the original Gosho documents of Nichiren conversing with the Buddhist deity Hachiman, as well as a personal letter given to Lord Nanjo Tokimitsu while he was alive.
 In addition, all Gohonzons transcribed by Nichiren Shoshu priests are stored within this building, which are mostly taken out in April for the Omushibarai Ceremony.

 In addition, it also features modest displays of cultural objects donated by pilgrims from countries where they have attracted converts.
 The Hōanden (奉安殿) building, where the Dai Gohonzon was once enshrined, stands behind it.

-The Gojunoto Pagoda
+Gojunoto pagoda

 Completed on 12 June 1749 with the assistance of the Japanese Edo government, this religious pagoda was built with donations of 5,000 gold Ryō given by the daughter of Imperial Princess Tsuneko.
 Her daughter, the Lady Hiroko Konoe (also known as Tennei-in), who was the wife of Ienobu Tokugawa, the sixth Tokugawa Shogun gave this donation with the solemn approval of Nichikan Shonin, the 26th High Priest.